alnaeini/RoboGym/README.md

 # Training on Amazon Web Service

-This section inspried from [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)
+This section is a summary of practical sections from [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)

 This page contains instructions for setting up an EC2 instance on Amazon Web Service for training ML-Agents environments.